 Torturing Marijuana Plants

-Some growers torture their marijuana plants, believing plants react to by hurrying up and finishing bloom phase.
+Some growers torture their marijuana plants, believing plants react to stress by hurrying up and finishing bloom phase.
 Torture tactics include creating drought conditions, light deprivation, starving plants of nutrients, and other cruelties.

 The cannabis torture program has the same mistaken ideology as marijuana flushing.